QuestPDF/QuestPDF-Documentation/docs/api-reference/skiasharp-integration.md

 QuestPDF supports multiple ways to integrate dynamic complex graphics into PDF documents.

 The preferred method is to generate an SVG image, as it ensures scalability and lightweight nature.
-However, in cases where the SVG is not sufficient,
+However, in cases where this approach is not sufficient, you can use the SkiaSharp library to create custom graphics and effects.

-However, if you need to use SkiaSharp, this tutorial shows how to integrate it into QuestPDF.

 ::: info
 This section provides examples of how to integrate the SkiaSharp library with QuestPDF.